-This paper is organised in 7 sections.
+This paper is organized in 8 sections.
 We describe the supposed situation for the proposed system in Section 2.
 In Section 3, we describe our design goals.
 In Section 4, we describe the design of the proposed system and a prototype implementation of the system.
-In Section 5, we present performance simulations.
-In Section 6, we briefly review related work.
-Finally, in Section 7, we describe some concluding remarks.
+In Section 5, we describe the user interface program built on Squeak.
+In Section 6, we present performance simulations.
+In Section 7, we briefly review related work.
+Finally, in Section 8, we describe some concluding remarks.

-2 Supposed Situation
+2. Supposed Situation